buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSineSpiral.md

 # IfcSineSpiral

 A type of spiral curve for which the curvature change is dependent on the sine function.
-It is also known as the Klein curve.
+It is also known as the Klein curve.<!-- end of definition -->

 The curvature is defined as: